NaomiProject/naomi-docs/introduction.md

 It provides uniform user interfaces, and a common approach for developing always-on, voice-controlled applications, regardless of the number of devices and sub-systems involved.

 The Naomi documentation contains extensive resources to meet the needs of all users.
-- If you are new to Naomi, we recommend to learn a bit about Naomi first before jumping in - please proceed directly to the [Getting Started](#getting-started) chapter below!
+- If you are new to Naomi, we recommend learning a bit about Naomi first before jumping in by going the guided learning section at [Getting Started](#getting-started) chapter below!
-- If you're an experienced user, the [Download](/download/) page contains links and installation instructions.
-The [Manual Configuration Guide](./configuration/) also contain useful information if you chose to manually configure Naomi.
-If you're looking for the documentation of a specific plugins, go to the [Naomi Plugin Exchange](/plugins/).
+- If you're a generally experienced user and wish to dive right it then proceed to the [Download](/download/) page contains links and installation instructions.
+The [Manual Configuration Guide](./configuration/) also contain usefulfollow on information to manually configure Naomi plugins.
+- Experienced Naomi user looking for the documentation on a specific plugins, go to the [Naomi Plugin Exchange](/plugins/).
 You can also use the search box above to find any page on this site.
 - If you would like to contribute to the development of Naomi, please refer to our [Developer Guide](./developer/).

 This documentation is always worked on, so expect regular changes.
 If you feel that something important is missing, please [help us improve the documentation](https://github.com/naomiproject/naomi-docs/blob/gh-pages/README.md#contributing-to-the-documentation)!</p>